 How do I get into the church?

 There are two entrances at St Saviour’s Retford:

 The main entrance is through the large church door, which you can see from the road.
-We try to open this every Sunday, apart from when the weather is very bad.

 There is a smaller side door to the right of the main door, which is buggy and wheelchair accessible.

 What books do I need, and where do I get them?

 At our 10.30am Sunday service all the words are projected on a screen.
 There are Bibles and in the chairs so you can follow the readings.
 Our midweek service uses a printed booklet.

 Please do!
 Children are very welcome – at any age, bring them along with you.
 The 10:30am Sunday service is the best, because it has a creche and children’s group.
 See our children’s page for more information on activities for families and children

 Children make noise and that’s fine we’d rather have the noise and your lovely child and you than boring peace and quiet!
 We’re happy for you to get up and move around if it helps you to comfort your child – there’s also creche area at the back if it helps.